 In order for people to effectively lose weight, it is recommended that they eat at their current energy expenditure level for a few weeks before reducing their caloric intake.
 This way, their body can get used to eating at this level before taking in less.
 After a few weeks, reduce the caloric intake by a certain percentage (20%), depending on how much weight needs to be lost, and repeat the process so the body can readjust itself.
 It is also important to recalculate the energy expenditure level every week after taking in fewer calories.

 The same is true if the goal is to gain weight, except here one should increase the caloric intake by a certain percentage (10%) instead of decreasing it.

 5. Be Smart

 Your total daily energy expenditure is the metabolic rate the body needs to work at in order to keep basic processes going while performing physical activity.
 It is unwise for a person to drastically reduce his/her caloric intake, for he/she risks consuming fewer calories than he/she needs in order for his/her body to work properly.

 The total daily energy expenditure is the most accurate indicator for losing, gaining and maintaining weight.
 Understanding it and the basal metabolic rate is important for maintaining a healthy lifestyle.

-Now you can go ahead and plug in your stats into the TDEE calculator below.
+Now you can go ahead and plug your stats into the calculator below.